 when applying outside of Canada, the effective date is:

-a. the date you arrive in Canada, provided GMS is advised within 30 days of your
+- the date you arrive in Canada, provided GMS is advised within 30 days of your arrival; or

-b. the date indicated on your confirmation if GMS is advised more than 30 days
+- the date indicated on your confirmation if GMS is advised more than 30 days after you arrived.

 the date on which your coverage ends under our insurance.